The AI airport gate planning problem to solve

 For years, airports have worked with separate systems: one for slots, another for the seasonal schedule, and a third for the day itself.
 Each solved part of the problem, but they left planners stitching things together by hand.

 AI shifts that balance.
-It connects the horizons into one flow and pulls in data that planners never had at their fingertips before, stand use, real turn behaviour, upstream delays, weather impacts.
+It connects the horizons into one flow and pulls in data that planners never had at their fingertips before, stand use, real-time behaviour, upstream delays, and weather impacts.
 Suddenly, what used to be hidden becomes visible, and what used to be reactive becomes manageable.

 I like to think of it as giving planners space to plan rather than patch.
 One connected view that holds from the first draft of the season through to the last departure of the day.